This page provides information regarding our Ampex 200-A #33 and 300 reel tape recorders acquired in 2010 • © Theophilus Collection

 A reminder that the prices listed are what the item originally sold for in the year it was released.

-Our Ampex 200A #33 may now be seen on the third floor of the Bob Bullock Texas State History Museum in Austin Texas.
+After a two year gig on the third floor of the Bob Bullock Texas State History Museum in Austin Texas our Ampex 200A #33 is back home.
 View brief video

 Ampex 200-A Serial #33